carpentries-incubator/ReproducibleResearch/episodes/whydoesRRmatter.md

 Another way we ensure our research credibility is reproducibility - can someone repeat your work and end up at the same conclusion?
 Knowledge should be reproducible.

-This also has the added benefit of encouraging reuse of the data and research methods - with research being a costly exercise, often at government (and general public) expense, producing quality results and enabling reuse is our responsibilty to the world.
+This also has the added benefit of encouraging reuse of the data and research methods - with research being a costly exercise, often at government (and general public) expense, producing quality results and enabling reuse is our responsibility to the world.

 ![](episodes/fig/findingdata.jpeg){alt='a person looking for data through binoculars'}